 - Average number of sessions per user in a predetermined time period

-- Time spent per N number of session
+- Time spent per N number of sessions

 We won’t be exploring each of these in detail as they are all rather self-explanatory.
 But on the whole, they are excellent indicators of how engaging your app is and how good it is at retaining users long-term.

 In theory, the more users open an app and the more time they spend in it, the more value they are getting out of it.
 But that is just in theory.
 Time spent in-app because of a frustrating process a user can’t quite figure out isn’t bringing you any long-term value and might lose you the user.
 In other words, session length and time per session are useful metrics but aren’t always indicative of happy and positive app engagement and don’t always mean that a user will be retained long-term.